CaptainProton42/DynamicWaterDemo/docs/README.md

 # Dynamic Water
-Click anywhere to interact with the scene.
-Scroll down for more info and a tutorial.

 <div align="center"><iframe width="730px" height="730px" frameBorder="0" src="water.html"></iframe></div>

 Click anywhere to interact with objects or spawn crates.
 You can also change the quality of the water texture and reset the scene.